graphile/graphile.github.io/src/pages/postgraphile/introduction.md

 weeks if not months of development time.
 </p>

+_If you are new to GraphQL then I recommend you read through the official introduction to GraphQL [here](https://graphql.org/learn/) before continuing through the PostGraphile documentation._

 If you already use PostgreSQL then you understand the value that a strongly typed and well defined schema can bring to application development, and GraphQL is the perfect match for this technology when it comes to making your data